eirikeg1/Study-Notes/IN5320 - Development in Platform Ecosystems/Platforms Governance.md

 # Governance varies by type of Software Platform

 * Governance must be considered based on industry and public/private sector
-	* Does it have to give benefits in the start or can the profits be subsidised?
+	* Does it have to give benefits in the start or can the profits be subsidized?
 	* Does it benefit tax payers?
 * ![[Pasted image 20231106153246.png | 600]]